International Student Enrollment

 After a student is accepted to Hofstra, the Office of Admission will request the necessary information for creating their I-20 form.
 The student will need to complete Hofstra's I-20 application form and submit it with financial documents and a copy of their unexpired passport to the appropriate Admission Office.
 If the student is currently studying in the U.S. with an I-20 from another school, they may need to transfer their SEVIS record to Hofstra.

-Once a student submits all the required documents to the Office of Admission, their documents will be sent to International Student Affairs (ISA) for review.
+Once a student submits all the required documents to the Office of Admission, their documents will be sent to International Student Enrollment (ISA) for review.
 ISA will contact the student if any additional documents are required.
 ISA will issue the I-20 form once the documents meet the requirements.
 If you have already been accepted to Hofstra and need to check on the status of your I-20 form, you may contact the Admissions Office at (516) 463-6700.

 The I-20 form will then be sent to the student in order to be used to apply for an F-1 visa at a United States Embassy or Consulate in their home country.
 Students should follow the instructions that will be emailed to them with their I-20 to pay the SEVIS fee and apply for the F-1 visa.